What is Shared Ownership?

 - West Sussex

 - East Sussex

-In some areas you will also need to register with your local authority.
-We will need a nomination from the local authority before we can sell you a shared ownership property.
+In some areas you will also need to register with your local authority and we will need a nomination from the Local Authority before we can sell you a shared ownership property.

 What sort of initial costs should I expect to budget?